-West Penn Hospital School of Nursing provides due process for students regarding a dispute or disagreement through a formal grievance procedure without fear of retaliation.
+Western Pennsylvania Hospital School of Nursing provides due process for students regarding a dispute or disagreement through a formal grievance procedure without fear of retaliation.
 Students are encouraged to resolve all complaints through the usual chain of command prior to requesting a formal grievance procedure.
+WPHSON policies are not eligible for a formal appeal process.

-A student who has a complaint or grievance involving Clarion University of Pennsylvania should follow the procedure of that institution.
+A student who has a complaint or grievance involving Pennsylvania Western University Clarion should follow the procedure of that institution.

-- A. Provide guidelines for students who wish to pursue a resolution to a complaint or initiate a formal grievance procedure. - B. Ensures a student's access and right to due process for complaints and affords a timely resolution to the concern.
+- 1. Provide guidelines for students who wish to pursue a resolution to a complaint or initiate a formal grievance procedure. - 2.
+Ensures a student's access and right to due process for complaints and affords a timely resolution to the concern.